 Bad bacteria can result in diseases like cancer, cardiovascular disease, diabetes and even obesity (3).
 Your body’s microbiome has a combination of good and bad bacteria, with bad bacteria in the minority.
 The bad bacteria can sometimes take over when your balanced microbiome changes either via stress, a course of antibiotics or even a change in diet (4).

 Although more research is still needed, there are early signs that foods with good bacteria, like kombucha or yogurt with active cultures, can improve our health and our cells.
 The theory is that these foods with good bacteria can help to seed your digestive system with good bacteria.
 There is also research showing that feeding the good bacteria by eating prebiotic foods high in fiber humans cannot digest, but bacteria can, foods like onions, garlic, flax seeds, apples, bananas, oats, cocoa and konjac, can help to support the flourishing balance of good bacteria in your system.

 And your Skin

 So we have talked a lot about how microbes affect your health and your gut, but what does all of this do for your skin?
 Keep your skin healthy and hydrated so that the good bacteria can proliferate and fight off the bad bacteria while keeping your skin’s immune system functioning well.
-And if you’d rather drink your kombucha, then apply that sweet black tea ferment of organic acids, minerals, and amino acids to your skin in the form of Sweet Black Tea and Rice Moisturizer, Ginger Moisturizer, and Miracle Tea Eye Creme.
+And if you’d rather not drink your kombucha, then apply that sweet black tea ferment of organic acids, minerals, and amino acids to your skin in the form of Sweet Black Tea and Rice Moisturizer, Ginger Moisturizer, and Miracle Tea Eye Creme.
 Cheers!